Skin & Hair care A-Z beauty glossary definitions. Defining active ingredients with meaningful results. Updated regularly.

 - Eucalyptus Essential Oil

 - From the Eucalyptus plant.
 Eucalyptus Oil is an invigorating scent.
 It is a common addition to a facial steam treatment as Eucalyptus Oil moistures the skin and locks in moisture.
 In skincare it is an anti-inflammatory, antibacterial, antiviral antioxidant that can be used in bath and face washes.
 It also has clarifying and antiseptic properties to heal wounds from acne, psoriasis, or eczema.
-The macrocarpal A in Eucalyptus increases ceramides.
-[4] It helps congestion due to allergies, colds, or respiratory issues.
+The macrocarpal in Eucalyptus increases ceramides.
+[5] It helps congestion due to allergies, colds, or respiratory issues.
 Best used on oilier skins and in moderation on dry or sensitive skins.
 Highly potent, always dilute.

 - Evening Primrose Oil